connorgillespie/Seeker/README.md

 ## About
 Seeker was designed to help users find files with ease.
 After constantly losing files, I finally decided to create a simple, efficent script to help releviate the issue.

+## Operating Systems
+Seeker currently strictly supports both Linux and Windows based operating systems.
+Seeker may possibly work on other operating systems, but it has not been verified.

 ## Installation
 All packages used by Seeker are installed by default with Python 3.
 You can download the latest version of Python 3 [here](https://www.python.org/downloads/).
 ## Inputs